What is a Debt Relief Order (DRO) and how do they work?

 • It gives you 12 months to get back on your feet without creditors trying to contact you

-• You don’t pay anything towards qualifying debts for 12 months, and they’ll be written off at the end of those 12 months
+• You don’t pay anything towards qualifying debts for 12 months, and they’ll be written off at the end of those 12 months if there are no changes in your financial circumstances

 • Creditors listed in the DRO won’t take any action against you without the court’s permission